 The following summary of certain British Virgin Islands and U.S. federal income tax consequences of an investment in our Class A Shares is based upon laws and relevant interpretations thereof in effect as of the date of this prospectus, all of which are subject to change.
 This summary does not deal with all possible tax consequences relating to an investment in the Class A Shares, such as the tax consequences under U.S. state and local tax laws or under the tax laws of jurisdictions other than the British Virgin Islands and the United States.
-To the extent that this discussion relates to matters of British Virgin Islands tax law, it is the opinion of \bullet 1 our counsel as to British Virgin Islands law.
+You are encouraged to consult your own tax advisors concerning the overall tax consequences arising in your own particular situation under U.S. federal, state, local or foreign law of the ownership of our Class A Shares.
+To the extent that this discussion relates to matters of British Virgin Islands tax law, it is the opinion of Mourant Ozannes, our counsel as to British Virgin Islands law.